satuhalinen/memory_game/README.md

 ## Introduction

 This memory game includes eight pairs of cards with pet pictures.
 When a matching pair is flipped, the pair stays revealed.
-When there's no mathch, the pair shakes and becomes hidden.
+When there's no match, the pair shakes and becomes hidden.
 See how few card flips it takes you to reveal all the pairs!
-Try to beat the record 12 pairs!
+Try to beat my record of 12 pairs!

 ## Technologies used